webtoknow/fx-trading-app/Week_07/Theory/README.md

 ## About

-Spring Boot is an open source Java-based framework used to create a Micro Services.
+Spring Boot is an open source Java-based framework used to create Micro Services.
 It is easy to create a stand-alone and production ready spring application.